Hebron, New York: Beauty of Hebron potato

 The Beauty of Hebron potato variety was promoted by a local seedsman, Edward L. Coy (E.L.
 Coy).
 Both Coy and Rachel Campbell of Hebron took credit for the discovery.
 The variety was a naturally fertilized seedling of Garnet Chili.
 The earliest published reference to the Beauty of Hebron variety is from the 1876 Annual Agricultural Society Meeting in Marblehead, Massachusetts.
 The next year, in 1877 the US Department of Agriculture introduced the Beauty of Hebron potato to growers in 26 states for tests.
 Various major seed companies of the time claimed credit for its commercial introduction, including J. M. Thornburn of New York City, JJH Gregory of Marblehead, and Peter Henderson of New Jersey.

 In 1879 Coy shipped "Hebron Beauties" to London.
 The Beauty of Hebron was one of the varieties used to restock the British Isles after the potato blight and Great Famine of Ireland.
 Its use spread throughout the British Empire to localities such as New Zealand and New Caledonia.
 By the turn of the 20th century, it was also a favorite of market and home gardeners in the United States.
 In 1946, the USDA did not list it in commercial production in the United States, but the 1959 Potato Variety Handbook of the American Potato Association includes the Beauty of Hebron.
 Most current tissue culture stocks and tubers came from Elmer Hansen of Alberta, Canada; in 1988 he provided seed to Will Bownall and the Seedsavers organization, devoted to preserving historic varieties.

 The Beauty of Hebron is listed on the RAFT list of Threatened American Foods.
-The Beauty of Hebron is maintained at the Canadian Potato Research Center in Fredericton, New Brunswick, Canada; the University of North Dakota Potato Breeding Program; and with a commercial breeder.
+The Beauty of Hebron is maintained at the Canadian Potato Research Centre in Fredericton, New Brunswick, Canada; the University of North Dakota Potato Breeding Program; and with a commercial breeder.
 As of 2008, it was not known if the potato variety was in commercial production.
 Due to Sally Brillion of the Hebron Preservation Society, amateur gardeners began to cultivate the Beauty of Hebron potato in 2006.